Part I due by 11:59 p.m. on Tuesday, February 25, 2025.

 You should see an extra blank line when you print the results

-blank line after the results for Barbie shown above),
+blank line after the results for Cool Hand Luke shown above),

-because the string returned by the method should end with a
+because the string returned by the method ends with a newline,

 method adds its own newline.